denten-books/plain-text/2-device.md

 humans must expand their capacity for creation.
 Creative spontaneity is the one advantage they have over what he called the zootechnical animal.
 The robot responds with repetition, leading to indolence.
-Forces of automatism ease the burden of creativity, diminishing the human capacity for poiesis.
+Forces of automatism ease the burden of creativity, diminishing human capacity for poiesis.
 Moreno's therapy practice was therefore based on the principle of creative spontaneity training, or "psychodrama," aimed at the construction of communities that acknowledge and preserve a sense of personal agency.
 As far as I can tell from the records, the practice involved group improvisation and role-play, in what Moreno called the "techniques of freedom" [@moreno_who_1953, 8].

-Moreno's jarring parallelism between books and bombs reminds me that both constitute a species of autonomous agents, a problem long in the background of Western liberal thought.[^ln1-consensus] In a strange way, both print and weaponry represent the human volition displaced in time and space.
-The projectile acts at a distance; once launched, it will complete its grim mandate even if the command to act is withdrawn.
+Moreno's jarring parallelism reminds us that both books and bombs constitute a species of autonomous agency, a problem long in the background of Western liberal thought.[^ln1-consensus] Both print and weaponry embody human volition displaced in time and space.
+The projectile acts at a distance; once launched, it completes its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
-The book persists to mean in the absence of the author.
-Once decoupled, seemingly autonomous agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
-Knowledge, in Plato's terms, begins to be replaced with the simulation or imitation [*omoiwmata*] of knowledge [@plato_euthyphro._1999, 250a-b].
+The book persists to mean in the absence of its author.
+Once decoupled, seemingly autonomous paper agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
+Knowledge, in Plato's terms, is replaced with the simulation or imitation [*omoiwmata*] of knowledge [@plato_euthyphro._1999, 250a-b].

 The above might appear a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
-In Moreno's words we hear more than an echo of Marx's critique of the fetishism of commodities, a dynamic by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
+In Moreno's work we hear more than an echo of Marx's critique of the fetishism of commodities, a dynamic by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
 Moreno arrives at a similar conclusion by another logic.
 In creating some of the earliest examples of social network graphs, he finds (and objects to) the presence of things in the position of social actors.
-His objections to automatism mirror those of Shklovsky, Heidegger, Benjamin, Arendt.
+His objections to automatism echo also those of his near contemporaries like Viktor Shklovsky, Martin Heidegger, Walter Benjamin, and later Hannah Arendt.

+***

 Moreno helps us see the book in a new light.
 If it was always, as he suggested, a robot for enacting action at a distance, it is all the more